lironui/SAR_WAKE/README.md

 ## Citation

-If you use this code in academic work, please cite the corresponding paper.
+If you use this code in academic work, please cite the corresponding paper:

+Li, R., Zhang, J. & Zhao, X. Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations.
+Commun Eng (2026). https://doi.org/10.1038/s44172-026-00684-7